SwarmStorm/awesome/README.md

 *   [jbolda/personal-tray-app](https://github.com/jbolda/personal-tray-app) - Looking to create a Tauri app that runs in the background and is accessible through the system tray or a keyboard?
 Use this template as a way to jump start creating your app.

-*   [databendlabs/databend](https://github.com/databendlabs/databend) - 𝗔𝗜-𝗡𝗮𝘁𝗶𝘃𝗲 𝗗𝗮𝘁𝗮 𝗪𝗮𝗿𝗲𝗵𝗼𝘂𝘀𝗲.
-Blazing analytics, fast search, geo insights, vector AI.
-Built for multimodal analytics, Open-source Snowflake alternative. https://databend.com
+*   [databendlabs/databend](https://github.com/databendlabs/databend) - One Warehouse for  Analytics, Search, AI.
+Snowflake + Elasticsearch + Vector DB — rebuilt from scratch.
+Unified architecture on your S3.

 *   [visioncortex/vtracer](https://github.com/visioncortex/vtracer) - Raster to Vector Graphics Converter